Devon0216/Backend_edit/README.md

 # Design Thinking Digital Toolkit Backend Server

-## This is the Backend Server for Design Thinking Digital Toolkit(DTDT), Computer Science Honours project.
-It was developed by Devon Yeung.
+## This is the Backend Server for Design Thinking Digital Toolkit(DTDT).
+It is the University of Cape Town(UCT) Computer Science Honours project developed by Devon Yeung.

 ---